Peripli/specification/api.md

 **Note:** A response to a call to the Location URL will always return at least the `state` of the resource entity until the resource entity is gone (fully deleted) - then a `404 Not Found` MUST be returned.

+## Resource Types

+Service Manager currently defines the following resource types the APIs for which MUST comply with the [general resource management section](#general-resource-management).

+### Platforms

+The `platforms` API is described [here](#platform-management).

+Definion of the semantics behind the resource can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

+### Service Brokers

+The `service brokers` API is described [here](#service-broker-management).

+Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

+### Service Instances

+The `service instances` API is described [here](#service-instance-management).

+Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

+### Service Bindings

+The `service bindings` API is described [here](#service-binding-management).

+Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

+### Service Offerings

+The `service offerings` API is described [here](#service-offering-management).

+Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

+### Service Plans

+The `service plans` API is described [here](#service-plan-management).

+Definion of the semantics behind the resource name can be found in the [OSB specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#terminology).

+### Service Visibilities

+The `service visibilities` resource represents enforced visibility policies for service offerings and plans.
+This allows the Service Manager to specify where service plans are visible (in which platforms, CF orgs, etc).

+The `service visibilities` API is described [here](#service-visibility-management).

 ## Platform Management

 The resource supports [labels](#labels-object).

 ## Registering a Platform

 In order for a platform to be usable with the Service Manager, the Service Manager needs to know about the platforms existence.
-Essentially, registering a platform means that a new service broker proxy for this particular platform has been registered with the Service Manager.
+Essentially, registering a platform would allow the Service Manager to manage the service brokers and service visibilities in this platform.

 Creation of a `platform` resource entity MUST comply with [creating a resource entity](#creating-a-resource-entity).